Periodic Wobble of the Post-Perihelion Jet Structure Around 3I/ATLAS: Observations and Data

 \section{Observations and Data}

-\subsection{Morphology and jet PA measurements}
+\subsection{\textbf{Morphology and jet PA measurements}}

 Within the coma, we find evidence for three jets, separated equally from each other, by $\approx$ 120° in the sky, in addition to the anti-tail outflow which extends toward the Sun out to a much longer distance.
 PAs are measured east of north in the plane of the sky.
 Jet~2 is approximately anti-sunward and close to the projected spin-axis direction inferred from the global morphology.
-Figure~\ref{fig:schematic} summarizes the geometry and the mean jet PAs with their measured oscillation half-amplitudes.
+Figure~\ref{fig:schematic} summarizes the geometry and the mean jets PAs with their measured oscillation half-amplitudes.
+The jet position angle (PA) time series used to determine the rotation period was derived from \textit{Hubble Space Telescope} (\textit{HST}) images by enhancing low-contrast coma structures through a Larson--Sekanina (LS) filter.
+LS processing is widely used in cometary morphology studies to suppress the quasi-radial coma component and amplify azimuthal intensity gradients associated with jets, fans, and other anisotropic outflow features.

+For each \textit{HST} image, the calibrated frames were registered to a common centroid and (when multiple exposures were available) combined to improve the signal-to-noise ratio while preserving small-scale morphology.
+The LS operator was applied as a rotational differential filter of the form